front-end-foundations/session1/readme.md

 * The inspector is your first line of defense when troubleshooting.
 * Safari's developer tool is not turned on by default and most be enabled in Safari preferences.

+### User Agent Styles

+User agent styles are the default styles for HTML elements.
+By default the browser has placed margins above and below the paragraph.

 ### Block vs Inline

 Most HTML tags or elements all have a default `display` property which is set to `block` which means that they create a rectangular region in the browser.

-(The "opposite" of block in HTML is inline.
+The "opposite" of block in HTML is inline.
 An example might be a piece of italicized text `<em>` or a link `<a>` inside a paragraph.

+* Try: use the inspector to set the em tag to display block. *

-The paragraph tag - `<p>` - creates a box and by default has space above and below it while the italicized text does not and simply flows along with the rest of the text.)
+The paragraph tag - `<p>` - creates a box and by default has space above and below it while the italicized text does not and simply flows along with the rest of the text.

 A `<div>` tag is a special block tag which is used to create a logical division in your code.
 It creates an arbitrary box in a browser but other than that has no display characteristics.

-A `<span>` tag is used to create arbitrary inline elements.
+A `<span>` tag is used to create arbitrary inline (like `<em>`) elements.

 ### The Box Model

 Block elements are interpreted as a box by the browser.
 But boxes have other characteristics such as spacing, borders and margins.
 Taken together these elements form the box model.
 You can view this in the inspector.

-### User Agent Styles

-User agent styles are the default styles for HTML elements.
-By default the browser has placed margins above and below the paragraph.
+Try: adding a 3em margin to the em tag with and w/o display: block

+Lesson: html tags are divorced from the way they appear and can be 'reprogrammed' to look any way you want.
+They are meaningful though and convey that meaning to the code that comprises the document and make it human readable. * html tags or semantically important * - not stylistically important.

+This is part of the *separation of concerns*.
+For example:

+* content, display, behavior (html, css, javascript)
+* model, view, controller (MVC)

+Concerns are the different aspects of software functionality.
+For instance, the "business logic" of software is a concern, and the interface through which a person uses this logic is another.

+The separation of concerns is keeping the code for each of these concerns separate.
+Changing the interface should not require changing the business logic code, and vice versa.

 Let's add padding, border and override the margins.